jnalon/fast-fourier-transform/groovy/README.md

 $ groovy fft.groovy
 ```

 You might get a warning before the program runs.
 This is because a small incompatibility of Groovy with some characteristics of the latest Java Virtual Machine.
 This doesn't affect the execution, and will probably disappear in the future.
-To run `anyfft.groovy`, just change `fft.go` where needed.
+To run `anyfft.groovy`, just change `fft.groovy` where needed.